DerCooleVonDem/CoreAPI/README.md

 # CoreAPI

+CoreAPI: The Swiss Army tool for PocketMine plugins.
 CoreAPI is a utility plugin that provides a set of APIs for PocketMine-MP plugin developers.
 It aims to simplify common tasks and provide a consistent way to implement features across plugins.

 ## Features